pywr/pycatchmod/README.rst

 The module is primarily written in Cython and will need a C compiler installed to build.
 The code has been tested successfully with GCC (Linux), MSVC (Windows) and clang (OS X).

-To install, use `setup.py` as you normally would:
+To install, use :code:`setup.py` as you normally would:

 .. code-block:: console

     python setup.py install

-Once installed, tests can be run using the `py.test` command:
+Once installed, tests can be run using the :code:`py.test` command:

 .. code-block:: console

     py.test tests

 ======================
 Command line interface
 ======================

 A command line interface has been written for convenience.
-This is installed as the `pycatchmod` command.
+This is installed as the :code:`pycatchmod` command.
 See:

 .. code-block:: console

     pycatchmod --help

-You can access the help for each of the sub-commands using the `--help` switch, e.g.:
+You can access the help for each of the sub-commands using the :code:`--help` switch, e.g.:

 .. code-block:: console

     pycatchmod run --help

-To run a model, use the `run` sub-command:
+To run a model, use the :code:`run` sub-command:

 .. code-block:: console

     pycatchmod run --parameters thames.json --rainfall thames_rainfall.csv --pet thames_pet.csv --output thames_flow.csv

 The command line interface also provides some tools for working with the Excel implementation of CATCHMOD.
-The parameters from a model can be extracted from an Excel file using `dump` e.g.:
+The parameters from a model can be extracted from an Excel file using :code:`dump` e.g.:

 .. code-block:: console

     pycatchmod dump --filename thames.xls

 The parameters are printed in JSON format to the standard output (STDOUT).
-An example of this format can be found in the `tests` directory.
+An example of this format can be found in the :code:`tests` directory.
 This data can be redirected into a file using a pipe:

 .. code-block:: console

     pycatchmod dump --filename thames.xls > thames.json

-You can use the `compare` command to compare the results of pycatchmod and an Excel model.
+You can use the :code:`compare` command to compare the results of pycatchmod and an Excel model.
 Any (significant) differences between the outputs is considered a bug (and should be reported via GitHub).

 .. code-block:: console

     pycatchmod compare --filename thames.xls --plot

 =======